 When choosing a spectrometer for a handheld instrument you need to pay attention to the environmental stability of the spectrometer.
-Temperature changes, vibrations, and shocks can potentially bring the spectrometer out of calibration so, you want a spectrometer that is robust against such effects.
+Temperature changes, vibrations, and shocks can potentially bring the spectrometer out of calibration, so you want a spectrometer that is robust against such effects.

-One important aspect to consider is that transmissive optics are much less influenced by small angular variation than reflective optics.
+One important aspect to consider is that transmissive optics are much less influenced by small angular variations than reflective optics.
 If you consider the difference between a mirror and a window this becomes apparent.
 If you are looking at something in a mirror and someone rotates the mirror a few degrees you will see the mirror image move.
 However, if you look through a window that is being rotated nothing happens.
 This is the main reason spectrometers build from transmissive optics are much more robust.

 The only electrical power consuming component in a spectrometer is the detector.
 Especially, if the detector is cooled it can consume several Watts.
 Therefore, handheld Raman spectrometers should be designed around non-cooled detectors.